Back to SwitchBot Guides

 Quick Solutions

-Double-check and re-enter the WiFi password
+Re-enter the correct WiFi password

-Update the hub's firmware
+Update the Hub firmware

 Still having issues?
 This is usually the deeper cause below.